silogen/kaiwo/README.md

 You can use the Kaiwo CLI to instruct a workload to use storage from a given storage class.
 If you do not provide any input for the CLI, the following default values is used:

-* The storage class name is read from the specified namespace's label `kaiwo-cli/default-storage-class-name`
+* The storage class name is read from the specified namespace's label `kaiwo-cli/default-storage-class`
 * The storage amount is read from the specified namespace's label `kaiwo-cli/default-storage-quantity`

 If these values do not exist, an exception is raised.
+If you are using the cluster-admins examples from this repository, you can modify the namespace at [cluster-admins/kueue/cluster-queue.yaml](cluster-admins/kueue/cluster-queue.yaml) and add these values.
 If you want to skip adding storage, you must explicitly add the `--no-storage` flag.

 To specify storage, you can use the flags:

 * `--storage=2Gi` to specify the amount of storage and to use the default storage class name from the namespace labels
 * `--storage=2Gi,mystorageclass` to specify both the amount of storage and the storage class name

 Note that the storage creates a persistent volume claim (PVC), which is linked to the workload object via an owner reference.
 If you remove the workload with a deletion propagation policy (background or foreground), the PVC will also get removed.
 This is the default behavior when using the `kaiwo list` feature.

+Once the PVC is created, if you need to adjust the amount of storage, you currently need to update it manually.
+Also note that this is only supported if the underlying storage class supports volume expansion.
+See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) on the topic.

 ## Interacting with workloads